Skip to main content

 The Verdict

-Robinhood in March 2026 is two products wearing the same name.
-The free tier is a perfectly adequate commission-free brokerage that does what every other broker also does for free.
-Gold at $5/month is where the actual value lives — the IRA match, the cash yield, the lower futures and index options fees, the managed portfolios, and now the options collateral interest.
+Robinhood in April 2026 is two products wearing the same name.
+The free tier is a perfectly adequate commission-free brokerage — but so is Fidelity, Schwab, and Webull.
+Gold at $5/month is where Robinhood separates: the IRA match, the cash yield, lower contract fees, managed portfolios, Cortex AI, and options collateral interest create a bundle no competitor matches at that price.

 Compare Brokers